If someone could show you how to stop binge eating, what would you do? Would you consider Private Coaching tailored to fit your individual needs?

 - Diets don’t work for Emotional Eaters.
 Diets are about food restriction.
 Diets never address the core reasons why a person might be over using food… and often the deprivation that comes with dieting drives bingeing.

-- We trust that, with support and new understanding, a person can come to view change as a relief…and as an attainable choice.
+- I trust that, with support and new understanding, a person can come to view change as a relief…and as an attainable choice.

-- We know, from experience, that working through the feelings that drive a person to eat can be an amazing (and challenging) process…but, that this process is nowhere near as painful as staying stuck in the problem.
+- I know, from personal and professional experience, that working through the feelings that drive a person to overeat can be an amazing (and challenging) process…but, that this process is so worth it and nowhere near as painful as staying stuck in the problem.